muhme/joomla-branches-tester/README.md

 are used as a starting point and then overinstalled with the source code from the corresponding Joomla development branch.
 The Joomla Web-Installer is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

-Last tested with
+Last tested in August 2024 with:
+* Intel chip macOS 14 Sonoma,
-* macOS 14 Sonoma,
+* Apple silicon macOS 14 Sonoma,
 * Windows 11 Pro WSL 2 Ubuntu and
-* Ubuntu 24 Noble Numbat.
+* Ubuntu 24 Noble Numbat (absolute minimum with GUI is a VPS with 2 shared vCPUs and 4 GB RAM).

 You can create all the Docker containers and install all four Joomla instances using the `create.sh` script: